 Randolph D. Moss is chair of the firm's Regulatory and Government Affairs Department and a member of the Litigation/Controversy Department.
-He is also a member of the firm's Government and Regulatory Litigation, Appellate and Supreme Court Litigation, Defense, National Security and Government Contracts, and Strategic Response and Counseling Practice Groups, and a member of the Business Trial Group.
+He is also a member of the firm's Government and Regulatory Litigation, Appellate and Supreme Court Litigation, Defense, National Security and Government Contracts, and Strategic Response Practice Groups, and a member of the Business Trial Group.
 Mr. Moss joined the firm in 1989 and is a member of the firm's Management Committee.

 Mr. Moss originally joined the firm after serving as a law clerk to the US Supreme Court Justice John Paul Stevens.
 From 1996 to 2001, he served as a senior official in the US Department of Justice, culminating in his appointment by the President, and confirmation by the Senate, as the Assistant Attorney General for the Office of Legal Counsel.
 Since returning to the firm in 2001, Mr. Moss has focused on complex civil litigation, appellate practice, administrative and constitutional law and national security law.
 He has been recognized by Washingtonian magazine as one of the top constitutional and appellate lawyers in Washington DC.